Blac Chyna Wins Important Victory In Legal Fight Against The Kardashians

 She claims that her career prospects suffered as a result of his tweets.
 Members of the Kardashian family were roped into the lawsuit when Chyna alleged that they conspired to tank the couple’s E!
 Network reality show, Chyna And Rob.

-The Blast reports that court documents filed by Chyna claim that the Kardashian Jenner clan misrepresented aspects of her relationship with Rob.
+The Blast reports that court documents filed by Chyna claim that the Kardashian-Jenner clan misrepresented aspects of her relationship with Rob.
 The former exotic dancer accused the reality TV stars of lying about her alleged “abuse” of Rob to get the show canceled.
 Chyna later dropped Khloe, Kourtney, Kendall, and Kylie from her lawsuit.

-One of her arguments is that her height– Chyna is 5’2″– means that she wouldn’t have had the ability to abuse Rob given that he is much larger than she is.
+One of her arguments is that her height — Chyna is 5’2″– means that she wouldn’t have had the ability to abuse Rob given that he is much larger than she is.

 And this lawsuit isn’t the end of their legal tussles.